Teslemetry/homebridge/README.md

 # Teslemetry for Home Bridge

-Connect your Homekit with all your Teslemetry vehicles and energy products
+Connect Homekit with all your Tesla vehicles and energy products using Teslemetry.

 ## Installation